7 Important Email KPIs To Track Performance and How to Improve Them

 Beyond diversity, another important driver of the increased focus on transfer students is that community colleges are host to over 40% of all undergrads in the United States, and 40% of those end up transferring to a university.

-With close to 20 million students attending college this year, that number is hard to ignore when you’re trying to up enrollment.
+With close to 20 million students attending college this year, that number is hard to ignore when you’re trying to up your enrollment marketing game.
 There are millions of students across the U.S. looking to transfer to a 4-year university.
 If you’re not actively working to attract them to your school, they might end up somewhere else.

 Here’s how your school can increase enrollment of transfer students through program overhaul, resource creation, and digital marketing strategies.

 Most transfer students plan to apply credits they earned in community college toward their 4-year degree.
 But the Department of Education reports that the average transfer student loses over 40% of their earned credits upon transfer.
 That’s nearly half of all of their hard work down the drain.

 The reason is two-fold: First, universities are often failing to clearly communicate transfer information to potential students.
 The second is that many universities are simply too strict with what counts as a transfer credit.

 These are real barriers to transfer students from community colleges.
 Remember when we said 40% of community college students end up transferring to 4-year schools?
 That means that a majority of students don’t.
 Credit transfer issues are a big reason for this.

 For students that do transfer, those lost credits mean they have to take more classes, which will cost more money.
 Transfer students from community colleges spend about $37,000 more on their bachelor’s degree than a student who started at a 4-year college.

 A university that wants to attract more transfer students will work to remove these barriers.